 - Guest Teacher: See number 1 in the table below.

 - Assistant: Assistants help teacher trainers with miscellaneous tasks required for planning and managing a teacher training.
-They are not permitted to teach portions of the teacher training but they may serve as a second set of eyes and hands during demonstrations, adjustments, student activities and overall class management during the teacher training.
+They are not permitted to teach the teacher training but they may serve as a second set of eyes and hands during demonstrations, adjustments, student activities and overall class management during the teacher training.

 - Observer: Observers are invited or enroll in a training in order to learn how to lead teacher trainings.
 They are not so much there to learn the content of the training but to understand how the teacher trainer develops and leads their trainings.